-When making scones, it is important that the butter is cold and that we mix the dough the lowest amount if time.
+Firstly, and this is VERY IMPORTANT: when making scones, it is important that the butter is cold and that we mix the dough the lowest amount of time.

 The recipe calls for 1/2-3/4 cup of heavy cream.
 However. you might not need to use the full amount.
 The idea is to only hydrate the dough so it should be barely moist.

-Firstly, the scones can be stored at room temperature for up to 3 days in a covered container.
-In the refrigerator for up to 5 days and also in the freezer inside a freezable bag.
+Firstly, it is best to store the scones at room temperature for up to 3 days in a covered container.
+You can also freeze them (unfrosted) for up to 3 weeks wrapped in a plastic wrap then placed in a freezable bag.